popolo-project/popolo-spec/appendices/data-patterns.md

   </div>
 </div>

 In many democracies, it is common to elect a candidate who belongs to no political party.
-To disambiguate a candidate with no party affiliation from a candidate whose party affiliation is unknown, you may change the range of the `memberOf` property to be the union of the `Organization` class and a new marker class that stands for "no party", using [<abbr title="Web Ontology Language">OWL</abbr>](http://www.w3.org/TR/owl2-primer/):
+To disambiguate a candidate with no party affiliation from a candidate whose party affiliation is unknown, change the range of the `memberOf` property to be the union of the `Organization` class and a new marker class that stands for "no party", using [<abbr title="Web Ontology Language">OWL</abbr>](http://www.w3.org/TR/owl2-primer/):

 ```
 org:memberOf rdfs:domain [ owl:unionOf (org:Organization ex:Independent) ]